-- The space bordered by these layers forms the intraembryonic cavity (body cavity). - The peritoneal cavity is derived from the intraembryonic coleam caudal to the septum transversum - At first the right and left sides of the intraembryonic cavity are in open connection with the extraembryonic cavity, but when the body of the embryo folds cephalocaudally and laterally, this connection is lost
+The peritoneal cavity is derived from the intraembryonic coleam caudal to the septum transversum(that is located between the pericardium and the stalk of the umbilicus)

+At first the right and left sides of the intraembryonic cavity are in open connection with the extraembryonic cavity, but when the body of the embryo folds cephalocaudally and laterally, this connection is lost

-- Initially the foregut, midgut, and hindgut are in broad contact with the mesenchyme of the posterior abdominal wall - By the fifth week however, the connecting tissue bridge has narrowed, and the caudal part of the foregut, the midgut, and a major part of the hindgut are suspended from the abdominal wall by the dorsal mesentery - the dorsal mesentery extends from the lower end of the esophagus to the cloacal region of the hindgut - In the region of the stomach it forms the dorsal mesogastrium or greater omentum; in the region of the duodenum it forms the dorsal mesoduodenum; and in the region of the colon it forms the dorsal mesocolon. - Dorsal mesentery of the jejunal and ileal loops forms the mesentery proper.
+-Initially the foregut, midgut, and hindgut are in broad contact with the mesenchyme of the posterior abdominal wall

+- -By the fifth week however, the connecting tissue bridge has narrowed, and the caudal part of the foregut, the midgut, and a major part of the hindgut are suspended from the abdominal wall by the dorsal mesentery. - -The dorsal mesentery extends from the lower end of the esophagus to the cloacal region of the hindgut. - -In the region of the stomach it forms the dorsal mesogastrium or greater omentum; in the region of the duodenum it forms the dorsal mesoduodenum (make the duodenum backward and become retroperitoneal) and in the region of the colon it forms the dorsal mesocolon (connected with posterior abdominal wall and go to the anterior border of the pancreas).